The HPDrive Project

 For IEEE488/GPIB boards currently supported see the following table:

-API's and Chipsets Boards successfully tested with HPDrive Boards which should work with HPDrive but have not yet been tested Boards which are known not to work with HPDrive
+API's and Chipsets Boards successfully tested with HPDrive Boards which should work with HPDrive but have not yet been tested Boards which are known NOT to work with HPDrive

 NI 488.2 API HPDrive doesn't work with this API

-Custom TNT4882 Driver NI PCI-GPIB (large board with TNT4882C) NI PCI-GPIB (small board with TNT5004)
+NI PCI-GPIB (large board with TNT4882C)

 NEC µPD7210 NI GPIB-PCIIA (Assy No. 180100) All older PCII/PCIIA compatible boards (NI Assy No. 180xx)

-TI TMS9914 All boards with this chip
+TI TMS9914 None of the boards with this chip will work with HPDrive

 NAT4882 NI AT-GPIB, all newer PCII/IIA compatible boards (NI Assy No. 181xx)